Download Dealer Application Checklist

 by

-clicking here.
-The background check must be
+The background check must be conducted online through

-conducted online through the Missouri Highway Patrol.
+the Missouri Highway Patrol.
+The background check will

-The background check will cost $13.00 for each person on
+cost $15.25 for each person on

 the license and each person on the license must pass the